rockysnow7/juno/README.md

 };
 ```

-Objects can be fetched.
+Entities can be fetched.
-A `get all` query will return a list of all objects which meet the criteria.
+A `get all` query will return a list of all entities which meet the criteria.
-A `get the` query will return the only object which meets the criteria, or will raise an error if it is possible for more than one object to be returned.
+A `get the` query will return the only entity which meets the criteria, or
+will raise an error if it is possible for more than one entity to be returned.

 ```
 get the Person with name "John Smith";
 get all Person with gender Gender.Male;
 ```

-Objects can be edited:
+Entities can be edited:

 ```
 edit Person with name "John Smith" {